CompOmics/compomics.github.io/xilmass/_posts/2019-04-16-31xilmassparameterscli.md

 ---
-name: 11Xilmassparameters
+name: 31XilmassparametersCLI
 project: xilmass
 layout: default
-permalink: /xilmass/wiki/11xilmassparameters.html
+permalink: /projects/xilmass/wiki/31xilmassparameterscli.html
 github_project: https://github.com/compomics/xilmass
 ---

 **Inputs files related parameters are as follows:**

 `givenDBName`: full path to the FASTA file that contains the protein sequences that are cross linked.
+See [here](https://github.com/compomics/xilmass/wiki/5.-Database) for the right database format.

 `contaminantDBName`: full path to the FASTA file that contains contaminant protein sequences (OPTIONAL).
 If this information is provided, contaminant proteins are in silico digested and scored.
 Such contaminant derived spectra will not be included in the final identification list.

 `cxDBName`: full path of the search database that contain cross-linked and mono-linked peptides.
 Required only a name (and no file extension). .

 `mgfs`: full path to the folder that contains the mgf files (MS/MS spectra)
-resultFolder: full path to the folder with the Xilmass result files for each mgf.
-An mgf name is written in the title of each of these Xilmass output file.

 `resultFolder`: Full path of the folder with the Xilmass result files for each mgf.
 An mgf name is written in the title of each of these Xilmass output files.

-`tdfile`: The validated list of target hits with a given FDR.

-`allXPSMoutput`: A list of merged XPSMs
+When Xilmass executes searching, there will be also one file which contains all XPSMs (allXPSMs_list.txt), one file file which contains the validated XPSMs (validatedXPSMs_list.txt), and one file which contains the search settings (settings.txt)

 **Cross-linking experiment related parameters are as follows:**